-This guide describes the processes undertaken by the Department of Health in considering and listing medicines and vaccines on the Pharmaceutical Benefits Scheme (PBS) and the National Immunisation Program (NIP).
+This guide describes the processes undertaken by the Department of Health and Aged Care in considering and listing medicines and vaccines on the Pharmaceutical Benefits Scheme (PBS) and the National Immunisation Program (NIP).
 It provides information on processes, procedures, timelines and documents required.
 Information on cost recovery administrative processes is located on the PBS website and should be referred to for in conjunction with this document.

 The operation of the Australian Government’s subsidy scheme for medicines (referred to as drugs and medicinal products), the PBS, is established by the National Health Act 1953 (the Act).
 This Act also establishes the responsibility of the statutory expert advisory committee, the Pharmaceutical Benefits Advisory Committee (PBAC) in its primary role of recommending, to the Minister for Health, which medicines and medicinal preparations should be subsidised by the Australian Government under the PBS and which vaccines under the NIP.